SCONE: Surface Coverage Optimization in Unknown Environments by Volumetric Integration: Experiments

 We first compare the performance of our model to the state of the art on a subset of the ShapeNet dataset~\cite{shapenet2015} introduced in \cite{zeng-icirs20-pcnbv} and following the protocol of \cite{zeng-icirs20-pcnbv}: We sample 4,000 training meshes from 8 specific categories of objects, 400 validation meshes and 400 test meshes from the same categories, and 400 additional test meshes from 8 categories unseen during training.

 The evaluation on the test datasets consists of 10-view reconstructions of single objects.
 Given a mesh in the dataset, camera positions are discretized on a sphere.
 We start the reconstruction process by selecting a random camera pose, then we iterate NBV selection 9 times in order to maximize coverage with a sequence of 10 views in total.
 The evaluation metric is the area under the curve~(AUC) of surface coverage throughout the reconstruction.
 This criterion not only evaluates the quality of final surface coverage, but also the convergence speed toward a satisfying coverage.
-Results are presented in Table~\ref{tab:auc_shapenet}. \vincentrmk{Still supp mat? :}Further details about the evaluation and the metric computation are available in the supplementary material.
+Results are presented in Table~\ref{tab:auc_shapenet}. \vincentrmk{Still supp mat? :}Further details about the evaluation, the estimation of ground truth surface coverage gains, and the metric computation are available in the appendix.